 The Board carefully considered all potentially mitigating and/or extenuating factors to determine whether the interests of justice warrant relief in your case in accordance with the Kurta, Hagel, and Wilkie Memos.
-These included, but were not limited to: (a) your desire to change your characterization of service, (b) your assertion that you were struggling with undiagnosed mental health conditions during your service related to your grandfathers passing, as well as several other traumatic incidents during military service, including fear of terrorist attack following the bombing, firing missiles, and witnessing bodies floating in the water during tsunami relief, (c) the impact that your mental health had on your conduct, and (d) your assertion that you don't know why the urinalysis came back positive for cocaine, as you only used marijuana.
-For purposes of clemency and equity consideration, the Board noted that you provided documentation related to your post-service accomplishments and character letters.
+These included, but were not limited to: (a) your desire to upgrade your characterization of service and change your narrative reason for separation, (b) your assertion that you were struggling with undiagnosed mental health conditions during your service, and (c) the impact that your mental health had on your conduct.
+For purposes of clemency and equity consideration, the Board noted you provided documentation related to your post-service accomplishments and character letters.

-In your request for relief, you contend that you incurred depression following your grandfather's death, and that "the marijuana helped me cope with the things that I was dealing with and served as an inhibitor to the stress and depression I was currently facing."
-In support of your request, you provided Department of Veterans Affairs (VA) evidence of diagnoses of Major Depressive Disorder, Anxiety Disorder, and Psychotic Disorder paranoid thoughts from November 2017 and September 2020.
-As part of the Board review process, the BCNR Physician Advisor who is a licensed clinical psychologist (Ph.D.), reviewed your contentions and the available records and issued an AO dated 2 November 2023.
+In your request for relief, you contend that you incurred Post Traumatic Stress Disorder (PTSD) following your participation in the recovery efforts of a civilian plane crash in August 1997.
+You assert that you abused alcohol to cope with your PTSD symptoms, which contributed to your marijuana use while under the influence of alcohol.
+In support of your request, you provided a Veterans Center Evaluation covering sessions in August and September 2022, which diagnosed you with PTSD.
+As part of the Board review process, the BCNR Physician Advisor who is a licensed clinical psychologist (Ph.D.), reviewed your contentions and the available records and issued an AO dated 27 November 2023.
 The Ph.D. noted in pertinent part:

 There is no evidence that he was diagnosed with a mental health condition in military service, or that he exhibited any psychological symptoms or behavioral changes indicative of a diagnosable mental health condition.
-He has provided VA evidence of mental health concerns that are temporally remote to military service and appear unrelated.
-Unfortunately, available records are not sufficiently detailed to establish clinical symptoms in service or provide a nexus with his misconduct.
-Additional records (e.g., in-service or post-service mental health records describing the Petitioner's diagnosis, symptoms, and their specific link to his misconduct) may aid in rendering an alternate opinion.
+Post-service, the VA has determined a temporally remote diagnosis of PTSD that has been attributed to military service.
+Unfortunately, available records are not sufficiently detailed to provide a nexus with his misconduct, given his pre-service alcohol use.
+Additional records (e.g., post-service mental health records describing the Petitioner's diagnosis, symptoms, and their specific link to his misconduct) may aid in rendering an alternate opinion.

-The Ph.D. concluded, "it is my clinical opinion there is insufficient evidence of a mental health condition that may be attributed to military service.
-There is insufficient evidence to attribute his misconduct to a mental health condition."
+The Ph.D. concluded, "it is my clinical opinion there is post-service evidence from the VA of a diagnosis of PTSD that may be attributed to military service.
+There is insufficient evidence to attribute his misconduct to PTSD or another mental health condition, other than a possible alcohol use disorder."